Scholarships Available

 - Involved in school, community, or volunteer activities

-Available to students who attend the First Reformed Church in Fremont, MI.
+To be awarded to students who attend the First Reformed Church in Fremont, MI.

 - Preference given to student pursuing some type of Christian service such as mission work, seminary, pastor, youth pastor, administrator, teaching, Christian counseling, etc.